 Main study parameters/endpoints: The primary outcome parameter will be the modified Rankin scale (mRS) score at 180 days.
 This categorical scale measures functional outcome with scores ranging from 0 (no symptoms) to 6 (death).
 The treatment effect will be estimated with ordinal logistic regression analysis as common odds ratio, adjusted for prespecified prognostic factors.
 The adjusted common odds ratio will measure the likelihood that minimally invasive endoscopy-guided surgery will lead to lower mRS scores as compared to standard medical management alone.
-Secondary outcomes will include: the score on the mRS at 90 and 365 days; favorable outcome (defined as a mRS 0-2 and 0-3) and all other possible dichotomizations of the mRS at 90, 180 and 365 days; NIHSS at day 6 (±1 day); death, Barthel Index, EuroQoI-5D-5L, SS-QOL, iMCQ, iPCQ and iVICQ at 90, 180 and 365 days.
-Safety outcomes will be death within 24 hours, at 7 and at 30 days and procedure-related complications within 7 days.
-Technical effectiveness outcomes will be percentage volume reduction based on the baseline CT and CT at 24 hours (± 6 hours), percentage of participants with clot volume reduction \geq 70%, and \geq 80%, and with remaining clot volume \leq 10mL, and ≤15mL, and conversion to craniotomy.
-In DIST-INFLAME, outcomes will include perihematomal edema at 6 days (±1 day), functional outcome at 180 days and immune and metabolomic profiles at 3 (\pm 12 hours) and 6 days (\pm 1 day).
+Secondary outcomes will include: the score on the mRS at 90 and 365 days; favorable outcome (defined as a mRS 0-2 and 0-3) and all other possible dichotomizations of the mRS at 90, 180 and 365 days; NIHSS at day 6 (±1 day); death, Barthel Index, EuroQol-5D-5L, SS-QOL, health economic evaluations (medical consumption, productivity loss and burden for the caregiver), patient location and home time at 90, 180 and 365 days.
+Safety outcomes will be death within 24 hours, at 7 and at 30 days and procedurerelated complications within 7 days.
+Technical effectiveness outcomes will be percentage volume reduction based on the baseline CT and CT at 24 hours (± 6 hours), percentage of participants with clot volume reduction ≥70%, and ≥80%, and with remaining clot volume ≤10mL, and ≤15mL, and conversion to craniotomy.
+In DIST-INFLAME, outcomes will include perihematomal edema at 6 days (±1 day), functional outcome at 180 days and immune and metabolomic profiles at 3 ( $\pm$ 12 hours) and 6 days ( $\pm$ 1 day).